sohaib-ayman/marketly/README.md

 ---

-This project was developed as part of the Rowad Initiative.
+This project was developed as part of the Digital Egypt Pioneers Initiative (DEPI).